From happy customers

 • Note that the experience contains intense lighting effects and strobe visuals, which may not be suitable for individuals with photosensitivity or certain sensory conditions.

-• Tickets tend to sell out, especially for The Little Prince days and on weekends or school holidays.
+• Tickets tend to sell out, especially on weekends or school holidays.
 Book at least 2-3 days in advance to avoid missing out.
 Walk-ins are not accommodated if the venue is full.

 Atelier des Lumières highlights